 Prescription and OTC Costs

-Still plan for visits: the average doctor visit in Scottsdale is roughly $154–$164, slightly above national averages, and those copays or uncovered portions interact directly with medication spending.
-If you have health insurance, review formulary lists and preferred pharmacies to minimize out‑of‑pocket costs for both prescriptions and OTC items.
+Still plan for visits—the average doctor visit is roughly $154–$164.
+If you have insurance, review your formulary and preferred pharmacies to keep out-of-pocket costs low.

 Transportation, Gas, and Vehicle Maintenance

-Count on driving being a regular expense in Scottsdale: gasoline runs about $3.05–$3.26 per gallon (roughly 6% below some national averages), but overall transportation costs sit a bit higher than the U.S. norm — about 2.2% more — because commuting, car payments, insurance, parking, and maintenance add up.
+Driving is a regular expense here.
+Gasoline runs about $3.05–$3.26 per gallon (roughly 6% below some national averages), but overall transportation costs sit about 2.2% above the U.S. norm because commuting, car payments, insurance, parking, and maintenance add up.

 Goods, Services, and Entertainment Costs